kmaida/auth-architecture/bff-hb/frontend/README.md

 If you have the FusionAuth container running, you should be able to log into the frontend app with the admin credentials provided in the FusionAuth installation section.

-This demo uses Vite to proxy the `resource-api` in order to use cookies (requires same origin) to access the API.
+This demo uses Vite to set up a proxy for requests to the external `resource-api` in order to use cookies (requires same origin) to access the API.